Storyboard18 | How global advertising business reviews affect agencies in local markets

 “To quote a fact, in the last six months three companies have approached us with a brief for overseas markets, asking us to be their lead communication partner to manage their global rollout, as we also connect them to our network agencies in other markets,” Kishore shares.

-BBDO India has P&G’s Ariel and Meta-owned WhatsApp in its global client roster.
+BBDO India has Meta-owned WhatsApp and Facebook, Exxon Mobil, Mars and Unilever’s Rexona in its global client roster.
 The agency has won several accolades for India-specific brand campaigns on global platforms.

 Less dependence on global clients